-Clients (generally faculty) submit requests for events utilizing SPs.
-With these requests, the faculty specifies case details such as the age range, gender, ethnicity and other demographics, etc. Based on this information, the staff identifies possible SPs.
+Clients submit requests for events utilizing SPs.
+With these requests, the client specifies case details such as the age range, gender, ethnicity and other demographics, etc. Based on this information, qualifying SPs are identified.

 The following secondary selection criteria are considered to narrow down possible SPs: